Oakland Athletics - TeamReport

 MLB Team Report - Oakland Athletics - ROSTER REPORT

---RHP Fernando Rodriguez (torn ulnar collateral ligament in right elbow) went on the 60-day disabled list March 23.
-He had season-ending Tommy John surgery March 25.
+--RHP Jarrod Parker (torn right ulnar collateral ligament) went on the 60-day disabled list March 20.
+He had a second Tommy John surgery March 24, and he will miss the entire season.

 RHP Dan Straily